 If you stay in villas such as Pintu Langit and Bukit Awan Sikapuk, you can watch sunrises and sunsets from the comfort of your villa!

 The Dieng Plateau is home to several active volcanoes, with craters that emit bubbling sulfur gases.
 One of the most well-known craters is Sikidang, named after the Javanese word for deer.
 It got its name because the gas in this crater emerges in small bursts that resemble a deer jumping around.
+This phenomenon inspired the legend of Prince Kidang.

 In addition to Sikidang, other known craters in Dieng are Sileri, Candradimuka, Sibanteng, Siglagah, Sinila, Timbang, and Sikendang.
 These active craters emit a foul smell of sulfur and sometimes discharge toxic gases.
 That's why they are closely monitored and will be temporarily closed, whenever they pose any danger or harm.
+Among them Kawah Sileri is the deadliest crater in the Dieng Plateau.
+Its phreatic eruption in 1964 destroyed an entire village.
+The locals remember it by telling the story of an evil witch and its enchanted leri (the remnants of rice washing).

 In addition to tourism, these active volcanoes provide energy for geothermal power plants.
 The pipes used for transporting it look like a giant snake zigzagging up high in the mountains :)